 Non-Touch Screen Laptop

-The name suggests that non-touchscreen laptops do not have any touch control, so you have to use the inbuilt keyboard and touchpad to navigate through.
+Non-touchscreen laptops do not have any touch control, so you have to use the inbuilt keyboard and touchpad to navigate through.

 Many of us may feel that having a touch screen makes more sense as we are getting an extra feature.
 But the question is how many of us really use a touch screen on our laptops?